majnika/majnika/README.md

-### Hello/Ahoj
+### Hello / Ahoj

-My name is Filip and I am a student of Information and Networking Technologies @ SOŠ Hanlová
+My name is Filip and I am a student of Information and Networking Technologies @ SOŠ Handlová